Table of Contents

 9.3 Endpoint hardening: Disk, registry, ports, and services

-9.4 Endpoint hardening: Software updates and patch management
+9.4 Endpoint hardening: Software updates, patch management, and operating system vulnerabilities

 9.5 Boot integrity